 Most patients die from opportunistic infections or malignancies associated with the progressive failure of the immune system, with the largest cause of AIDS morbidity today being tuberculosis co-infection.

-About 33 million people worldwide live with HIV.
-Every year 2,7 million people are newly infected and every year 2 million people die from AIDS.
+Currently bout 37 million people worldwide live with HIV.
+In 2016 1,8 million people became newly infected and about 1 million people died from AIDS.

 Two thirds of HIV infections are in sub-Saharan Africa.

 A variety of vaccine strategies are currently in development and several are in clinical trials.
 There is no effective vaccine as to date.